NXture/Sia/hotword/README.md

 # Hotword

-This node enables the wake word "Sia".
-Once this is running, you can call Sia by saying her name according to the language you chose.
+This node enables the wake word "Leon".
+Once this is running, you can call Leon by saying his name according to the language you chose.
 ## Getting Started

 ### Installation